poiyomi/PoiyomiDocs/docs/grabpass/grabpass.md

 - `Type`: **Float**, Range: `0.0 - 1.0`

-Defines how much chromatic abberation to add.
+Defines how much chromatic aberration to add.
 In areas where there is more refraction, more chromatic aberration is added.

-Chromatic abberation separates certain colors by different amounts.
+Chromatic aberration separates certain colors by different amounts.
 This recreates a physical phenomenon in imperfect lenses, and can be aesthetically pleasing.

 Note that if Chromatic Aberration is enabled, the Blur function will be disabled.